-The authors would like to express their gratitude to Universiti Kebangsaan Malaysia (UKM) for the Research Grants Codes SK-2020-005 and SK-2020-015.
-Dato' Sri Ismail Sabri Yaakob, Prime Minister of Malaysia; Dato' Seri Mustapha Mohamed, Minister in the Prime Minister's Department (Economy); Datuk Seri Mahdzir Khalid, Rural Development Minister; Datuk Seri Anwar Ibrahim, Malaysian Opposition Leader; and Mohamad Sabu, President of Parti Amanah Negara, are all thanked and grateful for their assistance and support in making this study possible.
+The authors would like to express their gratitude to Universiti Kebangsaan Malaysia for the Research Grants Codes SK-2020-005 and SK-2020-015 (Politik Malaysia Pasca PRU-14).
+Dato' Sri Ismail Sabri Yaakob (former Prime Minister of Malaysia), Dato' Sri Mustapha Mohamed (former Minister in the Prime Minister's Department [Economy]), Datuk Seri Mahdzir Khalid (former Rural Development Minister), Dato' Seri Anwar Ibrahim (former Malaysian Opposition Leader and present Prime Minister) and Datuk Seri Mohamad Sabu (President of Parti Amanah Negara), are all thanked and we are grateful for their assistance and support in making this study possible.